abrown4123/wikiViewer/README.md

 ### Features

-1. Users can type Wikipedia entries into a search bar and see the top ten resulting Wikipedia entries.
+1. Users can type Wikipedia entries into a search bar and see the top ten resulting Wikipedia articles.
 2. Users can click a button to see a random Wikipedia entry.

 ### How to Use